Jack Schwager

 "Soros asks him 'how big's your position?'
 He says a billion.
 Soros says 'you call that a position?' — if you're that sure, why do you only have a billion on?"

-What intuition really is — subconscious experience and the contra-emotional signal
+What intuition really is — subconscious experience, not instinct from nowhere

 "Intuition, in my mind, is subconscious experience.
 When you have a hunch, it's not pulled out of thin air — it's triggering something from your experience that you may not consciously recognize, but it's there."